 Section II.
-Multi-tenant Provision Repealed.
+Multi-tenant Provision Repealed Amended.
 Sonoma County Code Section 26-88-254(f)(2) is amended to read as follows:

 Multi-Tenant Operations.
-Multiple zoning permits may be issued for multi-tenant operations on a single parcel provided that the aggregate cultivation area does not exceed the maximum area allowed for the eultivation type and parcel size in compliance with require a use permit per Table 1A-D Allowed Cannabis Uses and Permit Requirements.
+Multiple zoning permits may be issued for multi-tenant operations on a single parcel provided that the aggregate cultivation area does not exceed the maximum area allowed for the cultivation type and parcel size in compliance with require a use permit per Table 1A-D Allowed Cannabis Uses and Permit Requirements.

 Section III.
 Current Multi-tenant Permittees.
 Where there are multiple active cannabis cultivation zoning permits on one parcel, the expiration date for each permit is extended to October 26, 2026.
 Permittees must continue to pay the monitoring and inspection fees authorized by Sonoma County Code Section 26-88-250(1).
+The County will conduct at least two inspections per year, plus follow up inspections at the County's discretion.